GjikaByte/GjikaByte/README.md

 Hi, I'm Andi
 ---

-I'm a data and trading enthusiast with a strong foundation in financial modeling, risk management, and programming.
-My passion lies in leveraging data-driven insights and mathematical models to solve complex challenges in trading and quantitative analysis.
+I'm a data and trading enthusiast with extensive experience in financial modeling and programming.
+I specialize in leveraging data engineering and analytics to drive decision-making and optimize trading strategies.

 🗺️ Based in Haarlem, Netherlands